HetDaftary/CSV-in-different-langauges/README.md

 For C:
 We are using a dynamic array like ArrayList of Java.
 We are making modules for Split and Join, ArrayList and CSV in this part.
-Modules go like Split and Join -> ArrayList -> CSV -> main file.